-If you have a Tesla Key Fob that is no longer working, chances are you need a new battery.
+If you have a Tesla Key Fob (maybe you got it as a gift) that is no longer working, chances are you need a new battery.

 The signs of a dead battery in your key are that the door handle no longer presents when you approach your Tesla Model 3, Model Y or any other Tesla.

 Or, perhaps you have seen the warming on the screen – Key battery needs replacing

 Figuring out exactly how to replace the key fob batteries on your Tesla Key Fob is another thing altogether!

 What Do You Need To Replace The Battery?

 You will two items in order to replace the battery in the key

 - A small flat-bladed tool

 Note: It is worth having at least one spare replacement battery in the house in case your key fob goes flat at any time.